EMaude/canadian-nutrition-facts-label/readme.txt

 == Upgrade Notice ==

 = 3 =
-* This update will likely break all custom vitamins
+* This update will likely mess up formatting on custom vitamins
 * Formatting updated to new standard
 * Removed percentage from carbohydrates
 * Added percentage to sugars